This is my first blog post and I seek the blessings of Lord Ganesha for an obstacle-free and successful blogging.

 Lord Ganesha in spite of his short stature is believed to be highly knowledgeable and wise.
 It is He who could successfully script the great epic of Mahabharata non-stop while it was being dictated by the author / composer Sage Veda Vyasa.

-Every year Hindus celebrate the birthday of Lord Ganesha as Ganesh Chaturthi on Bhadrapada Suddha Chaturthi day.
+Every year Hindus celebrate His birthday Ganesh Chaturthi on Bhadrapada Suddha Chaturthi day.
 Ganesha's idols are installed in the street corners.
 These are kept for 9 continuous days in some regions as a part of Vinayaka Navaratri celebrations.
 On the 11th day, these idols are taken in huge processions accompanied with dance and music and are immersed in the nearby water resources like lakes or rivers.